felix161096/Robotic-Vision/Follow-Line/README.md

 [17/03/2021 21:57] In this sesion was attempted to rise the brain frequency and/or GUI frequency.
 However, the limitations of the avaliable workstation avoided a good performance in this regard.

 Other point that was attempted was the implementation of a robust algorithm to avoid loss line problems.
-Some examples of how these addon worked are showed in the folloing:
+Some examples of how these addon worked are showed in the following:

 - First: what error ocurred?